MartinaB91/Project2-tic-tac-toe/README.md

 Read more about test and validation [here](/TEST.md)
 ## Bugs corrections and improvements
 ### Unfixed bugs
-- There are no known bugs
+- There are no known bugs.
 ### Solved bugs
 - Bug when the need for individual styling of start button occured.
 The same button is used for start and restart game but the placement of the button is different because of the size of the button.
 Start/Restart needs different styling to be placed in the center of the game board.
 When added a new id, the restart button was always visible.
 Solved by adding if-statements that checks if button is null or not depending on the id.